microsoft/BitBLAS/README.md

 '''
 ```

-You cal also do something interest with DSL Tuning, and we provide something interesting with DSL.
+we also provide something interesting with DSL.

 #### Auto Tensorization